Movatterモバイル変換

 Elvis Presley estate

-After Elvis Presley's death at Graceland on August 16, 1977, his will appointed his father, Vernon Presley, executor and trustee.
-The beneficiaries of the trust were Vernon, Elvis's grandmother Minnie Mae Presley, and Lisa Marie, whose inheritance was to be held in trust until her 25th birthday.[119]
-After Vernon Presley's death in 1979, Elvis's former wife Priscilla Presley was named as one of three trustees in his will; the others were theNational Bank of Commerce in Memphis and Joseph Hanks, who had been the Presleys' accountant.[119]
-With Minnie Mae Presley's death in 1980, Lisa Marie became the only surviving beneficiary.[119]
+After Elvis's death at Graceland on August 16, 1977, his will appointed his father, Vernon, as executor and trustee.
+The beneficiaries of the trust were Vernon, Elvis's grandmother Minnie Mae, and Lisa Marie, whose inheritance was to be held in trust until her 25th birthday.[134]
+After Vernon's death in 1979, Elvis's former wife Priscilla was named as one of three trustees; the others were theNational Bank of Commerce in Memphis and Joseph Hanks, the Presleys' accountant.[134]
+With Minnie Mae's death in 1980, Lisa Marie became the sole surviving beneficiary.[134]

-In 1993, Presley inherited her father's estate on her 25th birthday, which, thanks largely to the stewardship of her mother, had grown to an estimated $100 million.[120]
+In 1993, Presley inherited her father's estate on her 25th birthday, which—thanks largely to her mother's stewardship—had grown to an estimated $100 million.[135]

 Elvis named his privateConvair 880 jetliner after his daughter.

-In 1998, Presley became more closely involved in the management of the Elvis Presley Trust and its business entity, Elvis Presley Enterprises, Inc. and until February 2005 she was owner and chairman of the board, when she sold 85 percent of the estate's business holdings toCKX, Inc., excluding Graceland itself and the property within it.[119]
+In 1998, Presley became more closely involved in the management of the Elvis Presley Trust and its business entity, Elvis Presley Enterprises, Inc. Until February 2005, she served as owner and chairman of the board, at which point she sold 85 percent of the estate's business holdings toCKX, Inc., excluding Graceland itself and the property within it.[134]

-Following Presley's death, her three daughters were expected to inherit Graceland.[121][122][123]
-However, her mother Priscilla challenged a 2016 amendment that Presley had made to her estate, removing Priscilla as trustee and naming her two oldest children.
-One of these two, Presley's son Benjamin, died by suicide in 2020, leaving Riley as sole trustee.[124]
+Following Presley's death, her three daughters were expected to inherit Graceland.[136][137][138]
+However, her mother Priscilla challenged a 2016 amendment Presley had made to her estate, which removed Priscilla as trustee and named her two oldest children.
+One of them, Presley's son Benjamin, died by suicide in 2020, leaving Riley as sole trustee.[139]

 "Elvis Through His Daughter's Eyes" exhibit